How to separate Thai Massage from yoga

 Fancy Thai Massage techniques are often not very practical

-However many Western therapists have extensive backgrounds in yoga, partner yoga or Acro yoga, and some of them combine those skills with Thai Massage.
+However many Western therapists have extensive backgrounds in yoga, partner yoga, or Acro yoga, and some of them combine these skills with Thai Massage.

 When to use or not to use certain techniques

-This is one of those techniques which look rather impressive.
-However it is difficult to execute.
-If the client resists even a little bit or stiffens up, this can turn into a fiasco.
+- If the client resists even a little bit or stiffens up, this can turn into a fiasco.

-If you don’t get the foot position exactly right on your knees, it can feel really wobbly and unstable.
+- If you don’t get the foot position exactly right on your knees, it can feel really wobbly and unstable.

-It is also difficult to do on large or heavy clients, especially when the therapist is small.
+- It is also difficult to do on large or heavy clients, especially when the therapist is small.

-Another factor is that your average massage client probably will not feel very comfortable with this technique.
+Another factor is that your average massage client will probably not feel very comfortable with this technique.

 However, there are easier ways to do this in Thai Massage.
 This is one of those positions which is not very practical for the majority of clients.

 Those kinds of techniques work well if you are offering Thai Massage sessions to your yoga class students, for example.
 They might love them.

 For such a clientele you will get much better results if you use Thai Massage as a passive system where the therapist is doing all the work and the client doesn’t have to do anything.

-That rules out many fancy, difficult, or non stable techniques.
+That rules out many fancy, difficult, or non-stable techniques.
 They look great on a magazine cover or in the manual of the advanced class in a Thai Massage school.
 They even work great on yogi-type clients.

 What works well, and what doesn’t

-This is an example of a difficult, non stable technique.
+This is an example of a difficult, non-stable technique.
 Here is why:

 1. It requires excellent balance on the part of the therapist which not everyone has.
 If you lose your balance, it feels downright scary for the client.

-2. It’s what I call an “all or nothing position”.
+2. It’s what I call an ‘all-or-nothing position‘.
 Your full weight is on the client’s body.
 If it feels too heavy for the client, you have no way to reduce your weight unless you have ropes or bars to assist you.

-The fancy poses which look great as cover photos for yoga articles are generally not the ones which the average yoga practitioner can actually do.
+The fancy poses that look great as cover photos for yoga articles are generally not the ones that the average yoga practitioner can actually do.

-However if you want to build a successful Thai Massage practice you will probably find that you will not use fancy techniques a lot.
+However if you want to build a successful Thai Massage practice with regular clients you will probably find that you will not use fancy techniques a lot.

-It’s a neck stretch and spinal twist, and it looks really cool or even amazing.
+It’s a neck stretch and spinal twist, and it looks really cool – or even amazing.

-However the truth is that it is not a very practical technique for several reasons:
+But the truth is that it is not a very practical technique for several reasons:

-2. The client’s back is totally unsupported, making this one of the least comfortable techniques for the client.
+- The client’s back is totally unsupported, making this one of the least comfortable techniques for the client.

-Your average client will be more comfortable and at ease with a passive massage without tricked out positions or partner yoga moves, and will be more likely to return for more sessions.
+Your average client will be more comfortable and at ease with a passive massage without tricked-out positions or partner yoga moves, and will be more likely to return for more sessions.

 But you never know when you will get a client who loves some of those fancy positions.
-For those people you can pull out all the stops.
+For those people, you can pull out all the stops.

 But somehow he loved to be stretched to the extreme.
 His only reason for getting my Thai Massage sessions was to experience the most extreme stretches I could come up with.